CreativeBrandon/Angular2-Lumen/README.md

 ```

 ### Create a new git repo
-You could [start writing code](#start-development) now and throw it all away when you're done.
-If you'd rather preserve your work under source control, consider taking the following steps.

 Initialize this project as a *local git repo* and make the first commit:
 ```bash